Layr-Labs/eigenda-proxy/store/generated_key/memstore/README.md

 ## Configuration

 See [memconfig/config.go](./memconfig/config.go) for the configuration options.
 These can all be set via their respective flags or environment variables.
+Run `./bin/eigenda-proxy --help | grep memstore` to see these.

 ## Config REST API